LandonTheCoder/raytrace/README.md

  - minsize (-Os -g): 2 hours 14 minutes 6.38 seconds

 ## Enhancements ##
-I have enhanced it so that it can take arguments specifying an output file, supporting PPM, BMP, and (optionally) PNG.
-I hope to support JPEG in the future.
+I have enhanced it so that it can take arguments specifying an output file, supporting PPM, BMP, and (optionally) PNG and JPEG.

 I have some quirks to help support Windows, but it isn't tested on Windows.